 What should be part of the business plan?

 Whether you are putting together a business plan for yourself, a bank or potential investors, it should meet the basic requirements.
-The introduction page should contain the most important information such as:

 • Business name,